-Kyle also did odd jobs on the neighboring ranches for only food and supplies he needed when he had to.
-Slowly but surely he learned to work the crops on his own and sold off the cattle and horses for pennies on the dollar a few at a time for money to buy equipment to pay the electric and make home repairs.
+He got a job as a journeyman carpenter that spring when Sage built a rodeo arena to attract tourists in the shadow of the dam.
+When he had to, Kyle also did odd jobs on the neighboring ranches for only food and supplies he needed.
+Slowly but surely through planting season he learned to work the crops on his own and sold off the cattle and horses for pennies on the dollar a few at a time for money to buy equipment to pay the electric and make home repairs.

-If it weren't for the Great Depression and plummeting farm commodity prices, the del Mar Ranch would be worth a fortune to someone investing for when the economy got better… if it got better.
+If it weren't for the continued drawn-out Depression and plummeting farm commodity prices, the del Mar Ranch would be worth a fortune to someone investing for when the economy got better… if it got better.

-Had the bank known who truly held title to that land, they would've snapped it up quickly and had no regrets about evicting the young man who now resided there all alone and scared.
+By using his wits Kyle continued to make every mortgage payment on time.
+Had the bank known who truly held title to that land, they would've snapped it up quickly and had no regrets about evicting the young man who now resided there all alone and scared of being found out.

 On the last day of school an angry father named Marcus Bowers showed up in class with a loaded shotgun hunting for the boy that got his little Francine pregnant.
 A week later they were married shotgun style by a justice of the peace.

-After a difficult pregnancy their first child Cornelia was born March 26, 1939 and Kyle was furious because not only wasn’t it a boy, but the baby was a brunette and they were both blonds.
+After a difficult pregnancy Kyle and Frannie's first child Cornelia was born March 26, 1939 and Kyle was furious because not only wasn’t it a boy, but the baby was a brunette and they were both blonds.
 In ignorance he believed he'd been tricked into marrying her with some other guy’s child.
 In revenge he savagely sexually attacked and beat his young bride over the next week.